 Q2 does white label digital banking applications for community banks and credit unions.
-My current role is running the consumer, commercial and mobile UX Design team.
+My current role is running the UX Research and the consumer, commercial and mobile UX Design team.
 One of the key projects I worked as Commercial Design Lead was an effort to redesign the Commercial Payments workflow.

 Methods: Planning, Contextual Inquiry, Design Workshops, Wireframing, Prototypes, Design Systems, Cognitive Walkthrough, Heuristic Evaluation, Design Critique, Ideation, Experience Mapping, Usability Testing.

 Challenge: Win back commercial customers frustrated by a retail focused, tablet-first workflow.